osama22711/Books/Head_First_Design_patterns/README.md

 Dynamic and flexible chaining of handlers: You can easily add, remove, or reorder handlers in the chain without affecting the client code.

-Avoiding a "God" class with multiple conditional statements: Instead of having a single class with complex if-else statements to handle different types of requests, you can distribute the responsibility across multiple handlers.
+Avoiding a "HUGE" class with multiple conditional statements: Instead of having a single class with complex if-else statements to handle different types of requests, you can distribute the responsibility across multiple handlers.

 A common real-world analogy for the Chain of Responsibility Pattern is a customer support hotline.
 When a customer calls with an issue, the call may be initially handled by a general customer service representative.
 If the issue is beyond their scope, they may forward the call to a specialist, who, in turn, may pass it to a higher-level expert.
 This chain of handling the customer's issue can continue until it is resolved or until it reaches the most appropriate person to handle it.